Freight Shipping from Newark to Buffalo

 How much does it cost to ship freight from Newark to Buffalo?

-Full truckload (FTL) rates from Newark, NJ to Buffalo, NY currently range from $796-$981 for a standard dry van load over the 370-mile route.
+Full truckload (FTL) rates from Newark, NJ to Buffalo, NY currently range $796-$981 (roughly $2.17-$2.68 per mile over 370 miles).
 LTL shipments typically cost $404-$715 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Newark to Buffalo?

-Standard FTL transit from Newark to Buffalo is approximately 7 hrs by truck over 370 miles.
+Standard FTL transit from Newark to Buffalo is approximately 7 hrs by truck over 370 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Newark to Buffalo freight?